glimpse-editor/getglimpse-web/content/posts/an-exciting-second-year-ahead.md

 ### Glimpse Image Editor 0.3.0 (aiming for July/August 2021)
 * Rebase on a newer Glimpse Image Editor 2.10.x release
 * Refactor libgimp* and manual pages to fix Linux repository packaging conflicts
-* Provide our own DEB and RPM packages to assist Linux distro maintainers
+* Document how to build DEB and RPM packages to assist Linux distro maintainers
 * Support offline help pages provided by the GNU Image Manipulation Program

 ## Introducing Glimpse Redux